How to Start a Business in Delaware Checklist

 Partnerships in Delaware follow the same pass-through taxation laws as sole proprietors.
 Delaware partnerships must, however, have a registered agent who resides in the state and is authorized to do business there.

 Corporations are required to file with the Delaware Division of Corporations.
 Articles can be filed online or by postal mail.
-There is a $89 minimum filing fee for businesses with up to 1,500 shares of no par value stock, or for businesses with up to $75,000 of par value stock.
-Fees increase relative to the number of shares of no par stock or the value of par value stock.
+There is an $89.00 minimum filing fee for businesses with up to 1,500 shares of no par value stock, or for businesses with up to $75,000 of par value stock.
+Fees increase relative to the number of shares of no-par stock or the value of par value stock.

 Delaware corporations don’t need to disclose the names of officers or directors in their formation documents, affording corporations greater privacy.